 Material volumes and revenues received at the Columbus/Bartholomew Recycling Center vary monthly depending upon season and activities.
 Revenues fluctuate with market demand, the cost of transportation to market, the level of processing and the volume of material shipped to market.
-In 2017, the District received a total of \$227,971 from the sale of recyclables.
-This was an increase of \$96,646 from 2016.
+In 2018, the District received a total of \$192,603 from the sale of recyclables.
+This was a decrease of \$35,368 from 2017, mostly due to market changes.